linode/docs/docs/applications/messaging/znc-from-source-debian-7.md

         [ ** ] ZNC 1.4 - http://znc.in

 Once you've completed the configuration and launched ZNC, you can access the web interface by going to your Linode's IP address in your web browser.
-Be sure to specify the port you defined during the configuration script.
+Be sure to specify the port you defined during the configuration script, and prefix it with `https://` .

 [![ZNC's Web Admin](/docs/assets/znc-web-admin_small.png)](/docs/assets/znc-web-admin.png)